Unmortgage/Data-Engineering-Test/README.md

 are a skilled engineer.

-You should use [python](https://www.python.org/) and [PostgreSQL](https://www.postgresql.org/), with whatever libraries or frameworks are appropriate.
+You should use [python](https://www.python.org/) and [SQLite](https://www.sqlite.org/), with whatever libraries or frameworks are appropriate.
 Please note we’ll need to be able to replicate and run your solution, so make sure to include information on how you set up the database, all your scripts and any migrations, imports etc.

+We would like to be able to follow your process of understanding the data and basis for assumptions so please include any additional documents/notebooks you make during data exploration.

 Please do not make your solution publicly available, just compress this folder and send it back to us.